TechGrounds-Cloud8/cloud8-benbui797/10_Final_Project/Code/README.md

 $ pip install -r requirements.txt
 ```
 ## Configuration File
-There are two configurable settings:
+There are a couple configurable settings:
 - **TRUSTED_IP** - Allow SSH access from these IP addresses.
 By default, your current public IP will be added.
-Any additional IP addresses need to be added to the list as strings: `[my_ip, "35.68.133.14", "56.175.25.219"]`
+Any additional IP addresses need to be added to the list as strings: `[my_ip, "35.68.133.14", "56.175.25.219"]`.
+For better security, you can add the office IP in SSM Parameter Store ()
 - **TEST_ENV** - When set to true, certain resources such as S3 bucket, Backup Plans & Vaults will be deleted along with the stack.
 If you run a **production environment**, you want to keep these resources available, so it's **highly recommended** to set this setting to False.
 The default setting is True, so all resources get deleted.
+- **AMI_SERVER** - When this is set to True, a Web Server is launched that can be used to configure and then create an AMI from.
+This can then be used for the Auto-Scaling Group's Launch Template.
+- **CAPACITY** - For the Auto-Scaling Group, you can specify the Minimum and Maximum amount of servers.

 You can find the configuration file in the code directory, the file is named `_config.py`.